rybolovlevalexey/pubsubgrpc/README.md

 ## Packages description
 - subpub - allows to: subscribe to events, receive events when publishing, do not depend on slow subscribers, guarantee the message order, shut down correctly
+- proto - grpc proto interface and generated interfaces
+- core - config, logger, etc
+- models - main structs of the project
+- grpcserver - gRPC server which implements publisher-subscriber and tests for this functionality